Traditionally, splitter supports have either been rigid (rods) or flexible (cables), which both have positive and negative characteristics.

-Our clean-sheet, support rod design, is rigid enough to stop flutter, but will flex and return to its original position when hit aggressively (within reason, you jerks who go on farming expeditions regularly… you know who you are!).
+Our clean-sheet, support rod design, is rigid enough to stop flutter, but will flex and return to its original position when hit aggressively (within reason).

 - Reinforced fiber rods are flexible but have unbelievable tensile strength.